RMI-PACTA/r2dii.analysis/README.md

 ### Utility Functions

-The target functions of this package bundle many operations together to allow ease of use.
-However, you may also find the following utility functions useful:
+The `target_*()` functions provide shortcuts for common operations.
+They wrap some utility functions that you may also use directly:

   - Use `join_ald_scenario()` to join a matched dataset to the relevant scenario data, and to pick assets in the relevant regions.